 Chrissy Teigen once said: “I can cook really complicated recipes, but it takes real talent to do the perfect egg.” sic.

-Overcooked hard-boiled eggs don’t fall in the category of perfect, but how?
-Do they hurt you?
+Overcooked hard-boiled eggs don’t make the cut for perfection, but can they harm you?
 Let’s jump straight to it.

 30-second Summary

-- Overcooked eggs contain ferrous sulfide, which is toxic.
-While there are no immediate effects, it could lead to food poisoning.
+• Overcooked eggs contain ferrous sulfide, which can be toxic.
+It’s best to avoid them to prevent food poisoning.

-- Overcooked eggs usually have a green ring around the perimeter of the egg yolk.
+• Overcooked eggs often have a green ring around the yolk.

 What Are Hard Boiled Eggs?